Choosing which posts to include in the table

 Example 3: Display a custom post type with the slug 'members':

 Note: It is not possible to list the 'attachment' post type in the same table as other post types.
 This is because the 'attachment' post type is used for Media Library files, and works differently from other post types.
 If you need to list attachments and other post types, then you will need to create separate tables.
+Also see our separate article about displaying Media Library files directly in Posts Table Pro.

 status option displays posts in the table based on their status.